mynofapjourney/mynofapjourney.github.io/README.md

 And also by the way: Still no sex. *sigh*

 Today evening is the 10 kilometre race.
 I hope that goes well ...

+# Day 12 - Tuesday, June 13, 2023
+I made a mistake yesterday with the date of the race.
+It is actually tomorrow evening.
+Luckily, I realized in time.

+Today morning I nicely cuddled with my partner, and with gentle advances I checked if she is interested in sex.
+She wasn't. - *sigh* - It was also no misunderstanding, later we explicitly talked about it and she says that in the morning it is "too early" for her.
+Hm.

+If she remains the same way until day 20, I may have to start getting more active and enforce her participation, whether she enjoys it or not.
+I don't mean that I'll force her, but I will make her oblige me.

+Another working day is now ahead of me.